jcanedo279/PenroseAutomata/README.md

 **Adaptive boundary:**
 Adaptive bundary algorithms are those in which the background or end of the tiling are updated via a function.
-Here the function is the boundary color of the mean of board.
+Here the function is the boundary color of the mean value of the previous grid state.
 ![adaptiveBoundary.gif](Examples/adaptiveBoundary.gif "Adaptive boundary")

 **Game of life pattern that diverges:**